lerayne/anrom-jive-osapi-picker/README.md

-# jive-tile-place-picker
+# anrom-jive-osapi-picker

-##requirements
+### requirements
-`osapi` global variable have to be exported as `'jive/osapi'` in webpack externals
+* `osapi` global variable have to be exported as `'jive/osapi'` in webpack externals
+* webpack should be configured to proces CSS files with `style-loader!css-loader` rule